According to NPR, “Woke” is now used in political campaigns.

 - “Woke” now also addresses gender issues and LGBTQI discrimination.

-Post-structuralist influence:
+Post-structuralist influence

 - Framed as resistance to systemic oppression.